JaykeMeijer/jayke-blog/jayke-blog/content/posts/physical-virtual-art-1/index.md

 All this performance improvement means we now have the margin to use some more advanced scoring metrics.
 A scoring metric is used to determine how good a randomly placed brushstroke really is.
 This is determined by looping through all the pixels, and comparing how that pixel looks in the drawing versus the original image.
-This is then added up per pixel to determine how much the entire drawing looks like the original.
+This is then added up for the entire image to determine how much the drawing looks like the original.

 In the original Drarwing, the difference between two pixels is simply taken as the absolute difference between their grayscale values.
 This works fine, because the canvas starts as white, meaning that the entire picture will get covered with some color closer to the target anyway.

 However, in this version the base canvas is not white, but it's the previous drawing.
-That causes some issues, as two colors that look completely similar in grayscale, may look completely different to us.
+That causes some issues, as two colors that look completely similar in grayscale, may look completely different to us humans.
 This can lead to large areas of the image having the wrong color.

 To fix this, we can use something called the **ΔE metric**.
 This metric works in the [CIELAB color space](https://en.wikipedia.org/wiki/CIELAB_color_space), which is specifically designed to represent how